Kong/docs.konghq.com/app/docs/0.5.x/configuration.md

 ### **cluster**

 Cluster settings between Kong nodes.
-For more information we reccomend reading the [Clustering Reference][clustering-reference].
+For more information take a look at the [Clustering Reference][clustering-reference].

 **Default:**